 I knew this when I was choreographing lyrical combos in my bedroom to Peter Cetera, and practicing fuetes for hours every day until I got them right on my dirty garage floor with my pink Casio boombox.
 I would roll around dancing on that greasy floor with the garage just slightly open because I secretly liked when the neighbors would watch me practice.
 I did ballet barre holding on to the broken freezer door.
 I performed in talent shows on family vacation cruise ships to show off and I didn't go to my senior prom because I had a competition.
 (Or maybe I didn't have a date - I know it was one of the two....)
 Choreography came natural to me.
-When I listen to music my brain just visualizes steps.
+When I listened to music my brain would constantly visualize steps.
 Being an only child, I had to entertain myself.
 I'd put a record on my record player and teach a dance class to imaginary people.
-When I was younger my Mom would get embarrassed because I'd be doing piques in the grocery store aisles (those floors are just so perfect for turning).
+When I was younger my Mom would get embarrassed because I'd be doing piqués in the grocery store aisles (those floors are just so perfect for turning- you know they are).

 Janet is trained in...

 Ballet, Jazz, Tap, Hip Hop, Modern, Contemporary, Character, Musical Theatre, Breaking and Street Styles.
-Today her choreographic style can be described as “Hip-Hop grooves with a rock edge, influenced by nuances of contemporary" She believe that it’s essential for work and class to be FUN and strives to create a connected experience versus a collection of steps.
+Today her choreographic style can be described as “Assertive Jazz Funk that’s soft around the edges”.
+She believe that it’s essential for work and class to be fun as much as it is educational- and strives to create a connected experience versus a collection of steps.

 She has been choreographing and teaching for 20 years and some of her credits include:

-Janet is most well-known for her entertaining way of connecting with people, her balance of professionalism and fun, and leaving an inspirational mark everywhere she teaches.
-Other creative outlets that she's involved with that contribute to her artistic style are: Martial Arts, Fight Choreography, Photography, Sound Design, Editing, Film Production, Comedy, Improv and Acting.
+Janet is most well-known for her entertaining way of connecting with people, her balance of professionalism and fun, and bringing positive energy to the workplace.
+Other creative outlets that she's involved with that contribute to her artistic style are: Aerial and Exotic Pole Dance, Boxing, Fight Choreography, Photography, Sound Design, Editing, Film Production, Comedy, Improv and Acting.

 In spare time...

-(or anytime really) She loves (loved) annoying her chihuahua named Sushi (RIP our Angel as of 4/6/17), rocking out at concerts, comedy shows, exploring things off the beaten path, getting lost in new cities, studying branding techniques, hotels, reading, cooking, grocery stores, DIY home decor, camping, glamping, geeking out on the latest technology, teaching herself new skills and writing catchy commercial jingles with her boyfriend on car rides, that are actually quite awesome (the jingles and the car rides).
+(or anytime really) She loves (loved) annoying her chihuahua named Sushi (RIP our Angel as of 4/6/17), rocking out at concerts, comedy shows, exploring things off the beaten path, getting lost in new cities, studying branding techniques, hotels, reading, cooking, grocery stores, DIY home decor, camping, glamping, geeking out on the latest technology, negotiating car leases, teaching herself new skills and writing catchy commercial jingles with her boyfriend on car rides, that are actually quite awesome and may even be another income stream someday…

 Through the years I trained at neighborhood studios and competed in Jazz, Tap and Ballet.
 Hip-Hop didn't enter my life until High School.
 I remember thinking to myself - "I think Hip-Hop just means you dance really, really full out".
 Seeing my spazzmatic approach on those dance concert VHSs showed me that was very, very wrong.